 If the health benefits still aren’t convincing enough and your concerned about safety here is some great information for you:

-Our Coeur d’Alene zip line course and equipment are inspected every morning.
-Our guides receive continual training to maintain the highest standard of safety at all times.
+The Coeur d’Alene zip line course and equipment are inspected every morning.
+The guides receive continual training to maintain the highest standard of safety at all times.
 Once each year, our course undergoes a rigorous inspection and evaluation by an accredited member of the Association of Challenge Course Technology (ACCT).
 Zip-lining is considered a safe activity for all participants who meet the criteria.